County of Hanson: Hundred of French

 The Hundred of French was originally proclaimed on 12 December 1895 as the Hundred of Basedow, covers an area of 116.5 mi2.
-The original naming was to honour Martin Basedow, a member of the South Australian Parliament.
+The original naming was to honour M. P. F. Basedow, a member of the South Australian Parliament.
 It was one of places to be renamed during World War I as it was "of enemy origin".
 The Hundred of Perawillia was first proposed in 1916 as a replacement name but was not accepted.
 It was finally named after John French, a British general of World War I on 10 January 1918.
 Its centre is occupied by a portion of the locality of Flinders Ranges in the west and by a portion of Willippa in the east, while its southern end is occupied by Shaggy Ridge in the west and by Black Hill Station in the east, and while its northern end is occupied by Upalinna and Mount Havelock in the west and by Prelinna in the east.